top of page

 Laurent Clerc and Henry Hudson were also introduced by the French Ambassador to the United States and President James Monroe at the new renovated White House.
 The original White House was burned down by the British during the Ward of 1812.
 They discussed the education of the deaf children and adults.

-1818.05.29 Laurent's mother, Elizabeth Candy Clerc died.
+1818.05.29 Laurent's mother, Elizabeth Candy Clerc died in La Balme, France.

 1819.05.03 Laurent Clerc married Miss Elizabeth Crocker Boardman, a former pupil at her uncle's home in Cohoes Falls, New York.
 Six (6) children were born to them, two dying in infancy.
 "The marriage was by all accounts happy, and it provided a new incentive for Clerc to stay in America."
 A Mighty Change: An Anthology of Deaf American Writing, 1816-1864, Christopher Krentz